 - Nvidia’s rivals, AMD, is Apple’s seller of choice for graphics cards (GPUs), although.
 You really shouldn’t buy a MacBook OS OS for gaming.
-AMD is set to take off the Radeon RX 5600M and the Radeon RX 5700M GPUs (graphics cards) for laptop/computers later this year, so have an eye out for those chips (cards).
+AMD is set to take off the Radeon RX 5600M and the Radeon RX 5700M GPUs (graphics cards) for laptops/computers later this year, so have an eye out for those chips (cards).
 AMD also keeps a list of its GPUs (graphics cards).

 - While the nonexistence of ports is regularly not a deal-breaker when choosing a laptop/computer.
 It’s helpful to get the connections you need right on the system, rather than having to carry a slew of dongles.
-Most mainstream laptop/computers will have USB 3.0 ports and HDMI out for video.
+Most mainstream laptops/computers will have USB 3.0 ports and HDMI out for video.
 What Laptop Should I Buy?
-However, an increasing number of laptop/computers use USB Type-C or Thunderbolt 3 ports that are USB Type-C compatible?
+However, an increasing number of laptops/computers use USB Type-C or Thunderbolt 3 ports that are USB Type-C compatible?

 Connectivity What Laptop Should I Buy:

 - If you want to use your laptop/computer on the go, consider purchasing a notebook with 4G LTE backing.
 You’ll have to pay for an information subscription plan.
 But this will allow you to access the internet away from a router.
 If you want a laptop/computer with the latest and highest connectivity choices, find one with Wi-Fi 6 backing.
 Wi-Fi 6 offers enlarged theoretical outputs and a more constant connection than 802.11ac.
 We also propose looking for a laptop/computer with Bluetooth 5.
-The newest standard that offers improved connectivity with Bluetooth-enabled devices, like mice and headphones.
+The newest standard offers improved connectivity with Bluetooth-enabled devices, like mice and headphones.

 DVD/Blu-ray Drives What Laptop Should I Buy:

-- Few laptop/computers come with optical drives, because all software and movies are downloadable, though we’ve kept track of the laptop/computers with DVD drives.
-However, if you actually need to read/write discs and your laptop/computer of choice doesn’t come with a built-in DVD drive, You can always buy an external one that connects via USB for under $20.
+- Few laptop/computers come with optical drives because all software and movies are downloadable, though we’ve kept track of the laptop/computers with DVD drives.
+However, if you need to read/write discs and your laptop/computer of choice doesn’t come with a built-in DVD drive, You can always buy an external one that connects via USB for under $20.